diodesign/diosix/README.md

 [![Build Status](https://travis-ci.org/diodesign/diosix.svg?branch=master)](https://travis-ci.org/diodesign/diosix) [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/diosix/Lobby)

-This is a lightweight, secure, and multithreaded multiprocessor hypervisor-microkernel operating system written in Rust for 32-bit and 64-bit RISC-V systems.
+This is a lightweight, secure, multithreaded, and multiprocessor container-based hypervisor-microkernel operating system written in Rust for 32-bit and 64-bit RISC-V systems.

 It is a work in progress: I'm starting from scratch